 Smart Video Soundtrack is a free creative tool offered by TikTok.
 It automatically pairs appropriate music with your video.

-Not only does music make your ad more fun for the viewer, but it will also make it more discoverable.
-That’s because TikToks show the track that’s playing in a scroll on the bottom of that screen.
+Not only does music make your ad more fun for the viewer — it can also make it more discoverable.
+That’s because users can browse all videos that use a specific sound.
+On TikTok, audio tracks can be compared to hashtags.

 Smart Video Soundtrack takes the guesswork and the copyright worry out of adding music to your ads.
-Just upload your video to your ad, and Smart Video Soundtrack finds a track from its 900+ song library to match.
+Just upload your video to your ad, and Smart Video Soundtrack will find a track from its 900+ song library to match it.

 You can even test multiple tracks to see which performs best in your ads.

 Fast-paced visuals and music can be an easy way to stand out in users’ feeds as they’re scrolling.
 It’s a simple trick that can make your ads more fun and exciting, so test it with some of your self-serve ad campaigns and see how it works for you.

 Need an example of what this looks like?
 Check out this TikTok ad from Apple: